omarcoaur3lio/formacao-js-ts/README_en.md

 - ReactJS
 - React Native

-The goal is to keep up with the continuous evolution of the JavaScript stack.
+The goal is to track the continuous evolution with the JavaScript stack.

-## 🌳 Branches
+## Branches

 The projects contained in this repository are divided into branches:

-- [`main`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/main) → Base structure and starting point for new trails.
+- [`main`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/main) → Base structure and starting point for new tracks.
+- [`nodejs-ignite-2026`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/nodejs-ignite-2026) → Projects from the **Ignite 2026** track by Rocketseat.
+- [`reactjs-ignite-2025`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/reactjs-ignite-2025) → Projects from the **Ignite 2025** track by Rocketseat.
-- [`ignite-trilha-2022`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/ignite-trilha-2022) → Projects from Rocketseat's **Ignite 2022** trail.
+- [`reactjs-ignite-2022`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/reactjs-ignite-2022) → Projects from the **Ignite 2022** track by Rocketseat.
-- [`workshops`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/workshops) → Individual projects, events, bootcamps, and tests.
+- [`workshops`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/workshops) → Standalone projects, events, bootcamps, and tests.

-New branches may emerge as new training sessions begin.
+New branches may appear as new trainings are started.